marmelab/react-admin/docs/FilteringTutorial.md

 };
 ```

-Normally, `showFilter()` adds one input to the `displayedFilters` list.
+Normally, `showFilter()` adds one input to the `shownFilters` list.
 As the filter form will be entirely hidden or shown, we use `showFilter()` with a virtual "main" input, which represents the entire form.

 ### Custom Filter Form